GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/README.md

 ### Building static sites

-The GraphQL API for WordPress by default provides safe defaults, which are needed for "live" sites:
+The GraphQL API for WordPress provides default values to make "live" sites secure:

 - The single endpoint is disabled
 - The settings and meta keys that can be queried are restricted